Nina Dobrev & Julianne Hough's Guide to Achieving Your New Year's Goals - E! Online

-We interviewed Nina Dobrev and Julianne Hough because we think you'll like their picks.
+We interviewed Nina Dobrev and Julianne Hough because we think you'll like their picks at these prices.
 Fresh Vine Wine is Nina and Julianne's company.
 E! has affiliate relationships, so we may get a commission if you purchase something through our links.
 Items are sold by the retailer, not E!.
 Prices are accurate as of publish time.

 Just let Nina Dobrev and Julianne Hough talk you through this.
 As our New Year's Guest Editors, they've shared a wide variety of insights with our readers.
 So far, they discussed their company Fresh Vine Wine going public, their fashion recommendations for a special event, and their tips to host a small, safe gathering.
 Our guest editor series concludes with goal setting for 2022.
 The best friends shared their hopes for the new year and their insights on how we can all make the most of the new year.